-There are several possible reasons for the heterogeneity of attack rate in train passengers.
-First, family members or friends who travelled together might stay in adjacent seats and have more close contact behaviour that would facilitate the spread of virus between them.
-Second, passengers within the same row might be easily infected by each other because, during a long journey, they tend to leave their seat for a drink, a trip to the washroom, or simply to move around and relax.
+more close contact behavior that would facilitate the spread of virus between them.
+Second, passengers within the same row might be easily infected by each other because, during a long journey, they tend to leave their seat for a drink, to go to the washroom, or simply to move around and relax.
 When a passenger leaves a window or middle seat, the other passengers in the row need to let them pass, potentially increasing close face-to-face contact.
-Viruses attached on aerosols and droplets are also more likely to spread at close range .
-Third, the backrests that separate rows might be a good barrier to slow the spread of virus-laden aerosols .
+Viruses attached on aerosols and droplets are also more likely to spread at close range [29].
+Third, the backrests that separate rows might be a good barrier to slow the spread of virus-laden aerosols [30, 31].

-The difference of attack rates between the two groups might be because passengers from the first group had a higher contact rate with nearby passengers/patients due to family members, friends, or even just strangers but shared same workplace/hometown anecdotes.
+The difference of attack rates between the 2 groups might be because passengers from the first group had a higher contact rate with nearby passengers/patients due to family members, friends, or even just strangers but shared same workplace/ hometown anecdotes.
 In contrast, passengers from the second group might have a lower probability to communicate and contact with each other, which might reduce the risk of transmission.
-Additionally, restricting the interval of seat reuses, disinfecting the seat or improving hand hygiene may help reduce the risk of transmission.
+Additionally, restricting the interval of seat reuses, disinfecting the seat, and improving hand hygiene may help reduce the risk of transmission.